Skip to content

 Judges are independent in their decision-making and are bound only by law.
 If so provided by the Constitution or the law, judges are also bound by international instruments.

-The system of courts in the SR consists of:
+The system of courts in the SR consists of genereal court and administrative courts.

-The Supreme Court of the SR, which sits in Bratislava; regional and district courts; and the Higher Military Court and military district courts.
+The general courts´ system consists of the Supreme Court of the SR, which has its seat in Bratislava; Specialized Criminal Court, regional and district courts.

 Under the law, the Supreme Court of the SR is the highest judicial authority of the Slovak Republic.
 It exercises its jurisdiction through its panels and their presiding judges; through divisions and their presiding judges; and through the President and Vice-President of the Supreme Court of the SR.